Woodworking, Art & CNC by Corbin Dunn

 V-bit First or Clearance First

 I prefer to do the v-bit portion first, and finish with the clearance bit.
 Some people prefer to do the Clearance operation first.
-If you want to do this, you can just drag the clearance operation before the VCarve Outline.
+If you want to do this, you can just drag the clearance operation before the VBit Outline.
 If you do that, you won’t have to Protect the V-bit Rest.

 Machining with Multiple Depths / Stepdown: Most toolpaths have “Multiple Depths”, but Pencil does not.
 To work around this, right click on the Pencil toolpath and select “Duplicate”.
-Rename the first one “VCarve Rough”.
+Rename the first one “VBit Rough”.
 Double click on it to edit it.
 On the Passes tab, check Stock to Leave and set the Axial Stock to Leave to be half your inlay depth.
 IE: if your depth is 0.200″, set it to 0.100″.

 Doing this will generate a light first cut.
 The plug generally cuts deeper, and you may need to do two rouging passes with varying stock to leave.